 What Causes AC Joint Sprain?

 Trauma is a physical, external injury.
 A fall that involves landing on your shoulder or bumping into a tree while running or skating may cause a sprain to your ligaments.

 Trauma can happen in an accident or while participating in a high-intensity sporting activity such as rugby or wrestling.

 Repeatedly doing an activity for a long period of time places a lot of strain on our ligaments.
-Jobs like farming which involve lifting, digging, and planting (using the shoulders), may cause pain and if adjustments are not made, may eventually lead to an AC joint sprain.
+Jobs like farming which involve lifting, digging, and planting (using the shoulders), may cause pain and if adjustments are not made, leading to an AC joint sprain.